dogacbasaran/ismir2018_dominant_melody_estimation/medleydb_features/ReadMe.txt

-This folder contains the extracted HF0 features for each track in the dataset.
-Note that the files are in H5PY format and you can reach the data with 'HF0' tag.
+This folder contains the extracted HF0 and CQT features for each track in the dataset.
+Note that the files are in H5PY format and you can reach the data with 'HF0' or
+'cqt' tag.

 Example: